rclone/rclone/docs/content/_index.md

 rsync.
 It is written in [Go](https://golang.org) and is energetically maintained, and supported by a welcoming community with a wide experience of varied use cases.
 Official repos such as Ubuntu, Debian, Brew, Chocolatey include rclone.
-For the latest version [download from rclone.org](/downloads/) is recommended.
+For the latest version [downloading from rclone.org](/downloads/) is recommended.

 Rclone is widely used on Linux, Windows and Mac.
 Third party developers have built innovative backup, restore, GUI and business process solutions using the rclone command line or API.

-Let rclone do the heavy lifting of communicating with cloud cloud storage so you can concentrate on your problems.
+Let rclone do the heavy lifting of communicating with cloud storage so you can concentrate on your problems.

-## What is rclone for {#what}
+## What can rclone do for you {#what}

-Rclone is great for:-
+Rclone can help you:

-- Backup and encryption of files to cloud storage
+- Backup (and encrypt) files to cloud storage
-- Restore and decryption of files from cloud storage
+- Restore (and decrypt) files from cloud storage
-- Mirroring cloud data to other cloud services or locally
+- Mirror cloud data to other cloud services or locally
-- Migration of data to cloud, or between cloud storage vendors
+- Migrate data to cloud, or between cloud storage vendors
-- Mounting multiple, encrypted, cached or diverse cloud storage
+- Mount multiple, encrypted, cached or diverse cloud storage as a disk
-- Union file systems presenting multiple local and/or cloud file systems
+- Analyse and account for data held on cloud storage using [lsf](/commands/rclone_lsf/), [ljson](/commands/rclone_lsjson/), [size](/commands/rclone_size/), [ncdu](/commands/rclone_ncdu/),
-- Analysing file data held on cloud storage
+- Union file systems together to present multiple local and/or cloud file systems as one

 ## Features {#features}